Drug use: Prescribing for drug use

 Methadone

-• In 2022/23, methadone 1mg/ml solution was prescribed to a minimum of 22,087 people (Tab 1 Patient Estimates) for the treatment of opioid dependence.
+• In 2023/24, methadone was prescribed to a minimum of 20,540 people (Tab 1 Patient Estimates) for the treatment of opioid dependence.

-• The highest estimate in the observed time series was in 2016/17, when a minimum of 26,002 people were prescribed methadone 1mg/ml solution.
-Since then, a gradual decrease in estimated numbers has occurred while CHI capture rates have been roughly stable.
-The variable quality of the underlying data means that the figures (and comparisons between years) should be treated with caution.
+• The highest estimate in the observed time series was in 2016/17, when a minimum of 26,002 people were prescribed methadone.
+Since then, a gradual decrease in estimated numbers has occurred.
+Although CHI capture rates were stable or increasing throughout this period, the variable quality of the underlying data means that the figures (and comparisons between years) should be treated with caution.
 In particular, year-to-year variations in the minimum number of people prescribed methadone may have been associated with changes in CHI capture (Tab 1 Patient Estimates).

 • The above figures are based on prescriptions with valid CHI numbers.
-In 2022/23, 81.2% of methadone prescriptions had a valid CHI number.
-This represents no change from the previous year and remains highest methadone CHI capture percentage on record.
-Based on NHS Board of prescribing, the highest CHI capture percentage was observed in Boarders (95.5%) while the lowest was observed in Ayrshire and Arran (49.6%).
+In 2023/24, 85.3% of methadone prescriptions had a valid CHI number.
+This represents a 5% increase from the previous year and remains highest methadone CHI capture percentage on record.
+Based on NHS Board of prescribing, the highest CHI capture percentage was observed in Dumfries & Galloway (95.7%) while the lowest was observed in Tayside (64.2%) (Tab 1 Patient Estimates).
+It is not possible to determine how many additional individuals prescribed methadone would have been identified if a higher percentage of prescriptions included valid CHI numbers.

-• In 2022/23 a valid CHI number was captured on 85.8% of GP prescriptions and 75.7% of hospital prescriptions for methadone 1mg/ml solution.
-CHI capture for GP and hospital prescriptions remained stable in 2022/23, compared to the previous year (85.1% and 75.6% respectively) (Tab 2 CHI Capture by Form Type).
+• In 2023/24 a valid CHI number was captured on 87.9% of GP prescriptions and 82.1% of hospital prescriptions for methadone.
+CHI capture for both GP prescriptions and Hospital prescriptions increased markedly compared to 2022/23, (85.8% and 75.7% respectively) (Tab 2 CHI Capture by Form Type).

 Buprenorphine Tablets

 • The above figures are based on prescriptions with valid CHI numbers.
-In 2022/23, there were 81.6% of oral buprenorphine prescriptions with a valid CHI number.
+In 2023/24, there were 85% of oral buprenorphine prescriptions with a valid CHI number.
 This was the highest oral buprenorphine CHI capture percentage on record.
-Based on NHS Board of prescribing, the highest CHI capture percentage was observed in Boarders (96.7%) while the lowest was observed in Western Isles (30.2%).
+Based on NHS Board of prescribing, the highest CHI capture percentage was observed in Dumfries & Galloway (95.4%) while the lowest was observed in Western Isles (40.3%) (Tab 1 Patient Estimates.
+It is not possible to determine how many additional individuals prescribed oral buprenorphine would have been identified if a higher percentage of prescriptions included valid CHI numbers.

 Injectable Buprenorphine

-The Injectable Buprenorphine Patient Estimates (44KB)describes the number of people prescribed injectable buprenorphine in Scotland per financial year quarter, based on data from both primary care (from Prescribing Information System: PIS) and secondary care (Hospital Medicines Utilisation Database: HMUD) systems.
+The Injectable Buprenorphine Patient Estimates 2023/24 (48KB) describe the number of people prescribed injectable buprenorphine in Scotland per financial year quarter, based on data from both primary care (from Prescribing Information System: PIS) and secondary care (Hospital Medicines Utilisation Database: HMUD) systems.

 Key points:

-• In 2022/23 Q4, it was estimated that 2,698 people were prescribed injectable buprenorphine in Scotland.
-This represents a 60% increase compared to 2021/22 Q4 when an estimated 1,684 people were prescribed Buprenorphine (Tab 1 Quarterly Buprenorphine).
+• In 2023/24 Q4, it was estimated that 3,716 people were prescribed injectable buprenorphine in Scotland.
+This represents a 38% increase compared to 2022/23 Q4 when an estimated 2,698 people were prescribed injectable buprenorphine (Tab 1 Quarterly Buprenorphine).

 Opioid Substitution Therapy